Tahleel1611/F1-Dashboard/README.md

 ## Overview

 The dashboard uses FastF1 when available, falls back to deterministic synthetic telemetry when offline, and exposes the same analytics through a FastAPI gateway.
-The current UI emphasizes synchronized telemetry inspection, derived physics metrics, and vector track overlays.
+The current UI emphasizes synchronized telemetry inspection, derived physics metrics, vector track overlays, live WebSocket telemetry, and 2026 regulation-aware derived channels.

 ## Architecture